abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateanotherapplication.md

   - template
 ---

-# Build another application from template
+# Build another application from a template

 Goal: Build a second custom abcdesktop.io application image (GIMP) by extending the `applist.json` from the previous chapter.

-abcdesktop uses container image format with some labels to describe the application.
+abcdesktop.io uses the container image format with metadata labels to describe each application.

 ## Requirements